-- 1. The student must have a record of spending at least thirty hours in the student learning center while on probation. - 2.
+- 1. The student must have passed the required DVLS-0101 Building Academic Success class while on academic probation. - 2.
 The student must not have surpassed the maximum number of absences in any class while on probation.
 (Special circumstances may be considered regarding this data: e.g., serious personal or family illness.) - 3.
 The student must have earned a 1.67 GPA for the semester on probation. - 4.
 The student's cumulative GPA after the semester on probation is 1.85 or higher.